pocketpy/pocketpy/README.md

 <a title="Pub" href="https://pub.dev/packages/pocketpy" ><img src="https://img.shields.io/pub/v/pocketpy" /></a>
 </p>

+> This project is undergoing a major reconstruction!!!
+>
+> Advanced features such as exception, yield/coroutine and complete C bindings support will be added.
+>
+> Interfaces will be changed a lot.
+Be cautious!

 C++17 header-only Python interpreter for game engines.

 Please see https://pocketpy.dev for detailed documentations.